eclipse-archived/ceylon-lang.org/blog/2015-06-12-more-type-functions.md

 <!-- try: -->
     List<Out> map<In,Out>(Out(In) fun, List<In> list) => ... ;

-Then can always safely infer `In` and `Out`, because there's a unique most-precise choice of type arguments:
+Then we can always safely infer `In` and `Out`, because there's a unique most-precise choice of type arguments:

 <!-- try: -->
     value list = map(Integer.string, ArrayList { 10, 20, 30 });